SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/migration.md

 1. Update Your Angular Libraries.
 For more information, see [Updating Your Angular Libraries](#updating-your-angular-libraries).
 1. Update Spartacus to version 2211.36.
 For more information, see [Updating Spartacus to 2211.36](#updating-spartacus-to-221136).
-1. Adjust the use of Bootstrap in your project.
-For more information, see [Adjusting the Use of Bootstrap in Your Project](#adjusting-the-use-of-bootstrap-in-your-project).
-1. Silence Sass deprecation warnings.
-For more information, see [Silencing Sass Deprecation Warnings](#silencing-sass-deprecation-warnings).
 1. Modernize your migrated Angular 19 app to be as similar as possible to a new Angular 19 app.
 For more information, see [Modernizing Your Migrated Angular 19 Storefront App](#modernizing-your-migrated-angular-19-storefront-app).

 ## Updating Your Angular Libraries